 With separate systems for ticketing and marketing, arts marketers have difficulty identifying patron data that would enable targeted and personalized emails.
-The lack of shared patron data has led arts marketers to rely on mass emails, which result in low engagement from their patrons.
+The lack of shared patron data has led arts marketing departments to rely on mass emails, which result in low engagement from their patrons.
 There is ample opportunity to use email marketing to cultivate attendance, upsell patrons more of what they want, and grow loyalty by showing patrons the organization cares about their interest.

 To increase return on email marketing investment, box office and marketing departments need to work together.
-By consolidating patron information into a shared resource and creating targeted, compelling communications, they can connect patrons with the programming and messages that appeal to them most and drive up attendance.
+By consolidating patron information into a shared resource and creating targeted, compelling communications, they can connect patrons with the programming and messages that appeal to them most and drive up retention and attendance.

 Explore how theatres leverage their patron data to segment and personalize their email marketing campaigns and create compelling incentives that drive up attendance.

 If an organization is not seeing success with their email marketing, it’s likely because campaigns weren’t customized or personalized enough to the audience they wanted to reach.
 With a constant lack of staff time and tools, it can be all too easy for arts marketers to fall into the trap of building one or two mass email lists and sending everyone the same content rather than speaking to the distinct interests within different cohorts of their patron base

 To engage your audience and increase ticket sales, consider using these tactics: